8 Health Benefits of Pistachios, 3 Side Effects & Nutrition Facts

 Pistachios Before Bed

-Unfortunately, your melatonin level can be quickly affected by stress or too little light during the day.
+Unfortunately, your melatonin level can be easily affected by stress or too little light during the day.
 If your melatonin level is too low, your brain and body can no longer tell when it’s time to go to sleep.

 Conclusion: Are Pistachios Good for You?

-So, to sum up: Yes, pistachios are good for you.
+So, to sum up: yes, pistachios are good for you.

 Side Effects of Pistachios